-- (2) (a) An agency and the court administrator shall contribute data and information to the criminal justice data warehouse on request by the council BOARD.
-A local government entity, a nongovernment entity, a tribal government, or a federal government entity may submit data and information to the criminal justice data warehouse. - (b) A contributing entity retains ownership of the data it contributes to the criminal justice data warehouse. - (3) As the administering agency of the criminal justice data warehouse, the board shall: - (a) adopt a memorandum of understanding with the department of administration for the provision of any technical assistance or services required to establish and maintain the criminal justice data warehouse; - (b) work in conjunction with the council_DEPARTMENT OF ADMINISTRATION to assure the confidentiality of all records and data collected in the criminal justice data warehouse and to assure compliance with the applicable state and federal laws governing the privacy of records, data, and personally identifiable information; - (c) CONSULT AND collaborate with the council to manage-PRIORITIZE DATA TO REQUEST FROM
+(2) (a) An agency and the court administrator shall contribute data and information to the criminal justice data warehouse on request by the board.
+A local government entity, a nongovernment entity, a tribal government, or a federal government entity may submit data and information to the criminal justice data warehouse.

+(b) A contributing entity retains ownership of the data it contributes to the criminal justice data warehouse.

+(3) As the administering agency of the criminal justice data warehouse, the board shall:

+(a) adopt a memorandum of understanding with the department of administration for the provision of any technical assistance or services required to establish and maintain the criminal justice data warehouse;

+(b) work in conjunction with the department of administration to assure the confidentiality of all records and data collected in the criminal justice data warehouse and to assure compliance with the applicable state and federal laws governing the privacy of records, data, and personally identifiable information;

+(c) consult and collaborate with the council to prioritize data to request from contributing entities, data requests, and research using data from the criminal justice data warehouse;

-CONTRIBUTING ENTITIES, DATA REQUESTS, AND RESEARCH AND DATA REQUESTS USING DATA FROM the criminal justice data warehouse; - (d) (i) identify and seek federal grant money that may be used for the purposes of establishing and maintaining the criminal justice data warehouse and achieving priorities established in law for the council; - (ii) prioritize distribution of funds received pursuant to subsection (3)(d)(i) to contributing entities; - (e) adopt a memorandum of understanding with each contributing entity.
-The memorandum of understanding must describe the data and information being submitted and the schedule on which the data will be submitted and identify the confidentiality of the information and any conditions or restrictions on the use of the data or information; AND - (F) GRANT THE LEGISLATIVE FISCAL ANALYST AND THE LEGISLATIVE SERVICES DIVISION DIRECTOR DIRECT
+(d) (i) identify and seek federal grant money that may be used for the purposes of establishing and maintaining the criminal justice data warehouse and achieving priorities established in law;

+(ii) prioritize distribution of funds received pursuant to subsection (3)(d)(i) to contributing entities;

+(e) adopt a memorandum of understanding with each contributing entity.
+The memorandum of understanding must describe the data and information being submitted and the schedule on which the data will be submitted and identify the confidentiality of the information and any conditions or restrictions on the use of the data or information; and